aframevr/aframe-site/src/faq/index.md

 ## What devices and platforms does A-Frame support?

-A-Frame supports the [Oculus Rift][rift] and modern smartphones using [Cardboard holders][cardboard].
+A-Frame supports the [Oculus Rift][riftspec] and modern smartphones using [Cardboard holders][cardboard].
 A-Frame also works on desktop computers as a normal 3D experience.
-A-Frame's device support is built on the [WebVR API][webvrspec] and the [WebVR Polyfill][polyfill].
+A-Frame's device support is built on the [WebVR API][webvrspec] and the [WebVR Polyfill][webvrpolyfill].
 As the WebVR API and Polyfill mature and as WebVR-enabled browsers add support for additional devices like the [HTC Vive][vive], A-Frame will keep up-to-date to support those devices.

 ## Which mobile devices does A-Frame support?